Transformers and Other Unsupervised Models

 .

-A model type for constructing a one-hot encoder, based on MLJModels.jl, and implementing the MLJ model interface.
+A model type for constructing a single variable Box-Cox transformer, based on unknown.jl, and implementing the MLJ model interface.

 From MLJ, the type can be imported using